This prototype live capture trap is designed have a high interaction rate and trap a range of predators.

 This trap is a prototype.
 We found that once The Cacophony Project started sharing their experience with the trap, they started getting people asking for them.
 So we have started a small production run to share what we have developed with more people.
 Because the trap is a prototype there will be things that do not work perfectly.
 As such we ask for your patience and your feedback and experience will help us make the trap better.

-The trap is expensive because it is a prototype and we are only doing small runs.
+The trap is expensive because it is a prototype and we are only doing small runs (it is cheaper if you order more than 250).
 We expect the price of the trap to drop once we have a stable version.
-That said, we will add features to the trap, such as auto reset, auto kill and a machine vision trigger.
+That said, we will add features to the trap, such as an improved auto reset, auto kill and a machine vision trigger.
 All of these will increase the cost of the trap.

-The trap is currently being tested by The Cacophony Project at Living Springs.
+The trap is currently being tested by The Cacophony Project at Living Springs and Akaroa.
 Manaaki Whenua (Landcare Research) are also testing the trap.

 The Cacophony Project